Creating animated videos with Movie Studio Platinum

 You can't see the new background yet because track 1 is fully concealed by the photos on track 2.
 You can now use the chroma key effect to make the green color areas of the photos permeable so that the background on track 1 can show through in these areas.

 - Select a photo and open the chroma key effect in the Media Pool.
-Select "Green" to make all green image areas transparent.
+Select the Color setting and click the background area in the Preview Monitor to make it transparent.
 You can use the sliders to further adjust the effect until the foreground and background fit and are sharp.

 - Apply the effect settings to all the other photos by clicking the arrow button at the top right of the dialog window and selecting the option "Apply video effects to all".